marbetschar/marco.betschart.name/areas/linux-desktop/encrypt-usb-stick-with-vera-crypt.md

 ---
 description: How to encrypt an USB stick using Vera Crypt.
-tags: 'how-to, open-source, encryption, elementary'
+tags: [how-to, open-source, encryption, elementary]
 ---

 # Encrypt USB Stick with Vera Crypt